 Palud-bantamaria are a combination of terra and aqua setups.
 With both aquatic as well as non-aquatic features, paludariums offer a unique opportunity to replicate notable landmarks above and below water.
 Hardscape layers will more than likely be partially immersed in these types of dioramas.

 Caring for a bantamarium is far easier than most vivariums due to the low-maintenance plants used and the way cases break down.
 Here are a few simple tips to assure optimal growth and development within a living diorama.

 - Cleaning: Easily remove hardscapes from terra-bantamaria to rinse and refill bases.
 Aqua-bantamaria should be drained of at least 50% of the water at a time and refilled with fresh water.

-- Watering: Daily waterings will be necessary for new setups until plants are established.
+- Watering: Daily watering will be necessary for new setups until plants are established.
 Once noticeable growth has taken place, watering can be cut back to monthly.

 - Pruning: trimming moss helps promote fuller carpets.
 Loose clippings can easily be rescattered to thinner areas.